pm67nz/hpc_training/_lessons/005-slurm.md

 scancel <job id>
 ```

-Another useful SLURM command is `sacct` which retrieves information about completed jobs.
+Another useful Slurm command is `sacct` which retrieves information about completed jobs.
 For example:

 ```
 sacct -j 61568970